Tobias0110/EVN_Kaifa_ESP_MQTT/README.md

 ## 🤔 How does it work?
 The ESP8266 receives the MBus data from the smart meter via a UART interface on the front facing side of the device.
-A specially developed interface PCB powers the microcontroller board from the MBus idle voltage (no extra power supply needed).
+A specially developed interface PCB powers the micro-controller board from the MBus idle voltage (no extra power supply needed).
 In addition, it contains a level shifter to convert from MBus voltage levels to 3V3 UART compatible with the ESP8266.
 This is useful because many people don't have a power socket near their power meter.

 **Please consider buying the PCB from me to support our work.
 You can contact me via oe3tec(at)egimoto.com**

-The ESP8266 microcontroller syncs to the databursts of the smartmeter so no packets are lost.
+The ESP8266 micro-controller syncs to the smartmeter's bursts of data so no packets are lost.
 After receiving a package it is decrypted and the DSLM/COSEM data structure is parsed to extract the measurement fields.
 These fields are then sent to an MQTT broker in a preselected format.
 All relevant parameters can be configured via the